e-rotaract/e-rotaract.github.io/_pages/join-us.md

 # Question 1 {#q1}

-## Considering only the last 4 official e-club meetings: have you been with us on at least 3 of those meetings?
+## Can you invest at least 2 hours per month in e-club activities?

 It is important to try our best and be present in our meetings and events.

-This way our club can actively grow and make our world a better place.
+This way our club can actively grow and make our world a better place!

 {% include gallery-btn
   large=false